MSPaintIDE/MSPaintIDE/README.md

 Every feature, button, usage instructions, and whatever you want is on the wiki, which is the best place to start if you're interested in trying out the IDE. [https://wiki.ms-paint-i.de/](https://wiki.ms-paint-i.de/)

-The wiki also includes screenshots of nearly everything, with videos coming soon upon the final 3.0.0 release.

 ## Contributing

 Contributors are always welcome, and for setting up the repository locally, there's a wiki page walking through the whole process: [https://wiki.ms-paint-i.de/developing](https://wiki.ms-paint-i.de/developing).
 If you simply have a bug or feature request, please make a issue on GitHub using the corresponding template.